zanderlewis/simplyai/README.md

 # simplyai

- Simple AI creation in Python using TensorFlow.
+ Simple AI creation framework in Python using TensorFlow.